Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 containing top-level side state.
 Outcome submission and canonical sync remain limited to the top-level review targets currently supported by Review Content Web.

+Comment identity is the node UUID plus review side.
+The stored RAG state is the reviewed content-state snapshot used to distinguish current feedback from history. `rtq-question-id`, collection, and file path describe a particular paper projection and must never qualify comment lookup.
+Cross-repository consumers resolve exact current-state comments through the read-only `pnpm --silent review-comments:resolve` contract using only UUID, side, and RAG state.

 ## Database ownership and migrations